omar-nafea/FullStack/React_Basics/6_ReactStates.md

 ```
 Let's examine an updated version of this stateful function component.
 Notice that the `setGreet` variable is not actually run, that is something that is done elsewhere.

-<b style="color: #EE5355">You can't use the state's setting variable (setVar) from your state directly.
-Instead of updating it directly, I can update it based on a click event. you must make sure that you use event handling attributes in JSX syntax or use it in function that is refrenced by event handling</b>
+**You can't use the state's setting variable (setVar) from your state directly.
+Instead of updating it directly, I can update it based on a click event. you must make sure that you use event handling attributes in JSX syntax or use it in function that is refrenced by event handling**

 ### Prop drilling